ubcbraincircuits/dlc_demo/README.md

     ```
     conda env create -f DEEPLABCUT_M1.yaml # for Apple Silicon Mac
     ```

+# Downloading Data
+All of the data used for this tutorial can be found <a href="https://osf.io/g9d76/?view_only=4dee0dec63c74fe8ab4f5b0a48623c43">here</a>.

+1. <em>Sample Videos</em><br>
+For this workshop, you will download some sample videos to try implementing the deeplabcut tool.
+>4 sample videos have been made available; however the steps for all 4 videos will be the same in our workshop.
+In the interest of time, we recommend downloading <b>only '00602.avi'.</b>
+* <b>Click</b> "00602.avi" and select "Download" to download it (258 MB).
+* <b>Move</b> the video file into "DLC_DEMO" > "my_files" > "videos".
+2. <em>Pre-Trained Model</em> (in the <a href="https://osf.io/a3gmp/?view_only=35aa9a33ad90429a81d73dfce04f70a9">Trained Model OSF Componant</a>)<br>
+In the interest of time, a pre-trained model has been provided to use in the second half of the workshop.
+* <b>Click</b> "dlc_trained_model.zip" and select "Download" to download it (2.17 GB zipped, 2.33 GB unzipped).
+* <b>Move</b> the unzipped "test-AshliandJeff-2021-03-17" folder into "DLC_Demo" > "my_files" > "working_dir"

+# Prerequisites
+Ensure you either [install Anaconda](https://www.anaconda.com/download) or [install miniconda](https://docs.anaconda.com/free/miniconda/miniconda-install/) on your computer.

+You can verify that you have Anaconda if you have Anaconda Navigator in your applications.
+You can also verify by running the command `conda --version` in the Terminal (Mac/Linux) or the Anaconda Prompt application (Windows).

 # Activate the Environment

 Activate environment with `conda activate DEEPLABCUT` or `conda activate DEEPLABCUT_M1`, depending on the YAML file you installed.